 Materials on automatically assessed assignments have been developed to support the teacher in developing multiple choice questions or other forms of automatically assessed assignments.
 You will find information about good design of questions, both in writing and in the video "Quizzes as digital learning materials".

 Design written assignments

-To create good assignments requires reflection.
-As students have free access to other sources of information, as in a home exam, extra thought is required for the examination to be conducted with high validity and reliability.
-On this page are recommendations to keep in mind when designing assignments for examination, with a focus on counteracting cheating
+Creating good assignments requires reflection.
+When students have free access to other sources of information, as in a home exam, extra thought is required for the examination to be conducted with high validity and reliability.
+On this page are recommendations to keep in mind when designing assignments for examination, with a focus on counteracting cheating.